yyasuda/p4mn-docker/README.md

   the same host as the container.
 If this is not the case, you will need to modify the `managementAddress` property in the JSON file, replacing `localhost` with the IP address of the host system of the `p4mn` container.

+#### logging tips

+BMv2 has several log levels: ‘trace’, ‘debug’, ‘info’, ‘warn’, ‘error’, and ‘off’.
+In this docker image, the default is set to ‘warn’, which does not log every packet.
+To get more information, you can specify the level as follows;

+    docker run ...-e LOGLEVEL=debug -v /tmp/p4mn:/tmp ... opennetworking/p4mn ...

+You can also obtain packet dumps sent and received by the switch in pcap format as follows

+    docker run ...-e LOGLEVEL=debug -e PKTDUMP=true -v /tmp/p4mn:/tmp ... opennetworking/p4mn ...

+The pcap data files are recorded separately for each interface, under /tmp, just like the BMv2 log files.

 ### Bash alias